About NALP

 Brief history of NALP

-NALP was established in 1987.
-Its mission – to re-enforce its position as the leading professional organisation catering for the ‘Career Paralegal’ not only within the legal profession but also within commerce, industry and the private and public sectors.
-Also, to strive to ensure the proper recognition of its Members as an integral part of the legal profession by the quality of its qualifications, professional development and the standards of behaviour and rules of membership laid down for its Members.
-Its aim is to encourage, promote and develop the role and practice of the Paralegal and represent the best interests of its Members.
+Once established, NALP’s mission was, and still is, to ensure the proper recognition of its Members as an integral part of the legal profession.
+NALP aims to do this by developing and offering high quality qualifications, professional development and ensuring the standards of behaviour and rules of membership laid down for its Members in its Code of Conduct and Ethics.
+Its aim is to encourage, promote and develop the role and practice of the Paralegal and represent the best interests of its Members

-NALP’s main benchmark qualification was introduced in 1988: The Higher Certificate in Paralegal Studies (now the Level 4 Diploma in Paralegal Studies).
-Since 1989 when the first examinations were held, over 10,000 people have sat for the qualification of Associate Member (A.NALP) – the NALP Level 4 Diploma in Paralegal Studies.
+NALP’s main benchmark qualification was introduced in 1988: The Higher Certificate in Paralegal Studies (latterly known as the NALP Level 4 Diploma in Paralegal Studies).
+Since 1989 when the first examinations were held, over 10,000 people have taken this qualification which allows them Associate Membership (A.NALP).

 Latest News